Healpyxel

 chunk_size:int=65536,

-Args: nside: HEALPix nside output_path: path to output geoparquet file order: ‘nested’ or ‘ring’ lon_convention: ‘0_360’ or ‘-180_180’ fix_antimeridian: whether to fix antimeridian-wrapping chunk_size: pixels per chunk when building geometries parquet_kwargs: forwarded to GeoDataFrame.to_parquet Returns: Path to written file*
+Args: nside: HEALPix nside output_path: Path to output GeoParquet file order: ‘nested’ or ‘ring’ lon_convention: ‘0_360’ or ‘-180_180’ fix_antimeridian: Whether to fix antimeridian-wrapping chunk_size: Pixels per chunk when building geometries parquet_kwargs: Forwarded to GeoDataFrame.to_parquet overwrite: Whether to overwrite the file if it exists (default: False) interactive: If True, prompt the user for confirmation before overwriting

 export_healpix_to_geotiff